KSHB 41 reporter Olivia Acree covers portions of Johnson County, Kansas. Share your story idea with Olivia.

 She noted that the Plaza has evolved significantly over its 100-year history.

-Port KC had intended to address school funding concerns at their last meeting, but the issue was postponed.
+Port KC had intended to address school funding concerns at its last meeting, but the issue was postponed.

-The public input meeting on the Plaza's master plan development will take place tonight from 6 to 7:30 p.m. at Unity Temple.
-On December 3, the Kansas City Planning Commission will review the Plaza's master plan.
+The public input meeting on the Plaza's master plan development will take place Monday from 6-7:30 p.m. at Unity Temple.
+On Dec.
+3, the Kansas City Planning Commission will review the Plaza's master plan.

-“We don't want this to be a shock or surprise to anyone, especially those living as close as they are right now,” said Hogan.
+“We don't want this to be a shock or surprise to anyone, especially those living as close as they are right now,” Hogan said.
 “We want this to be something that they feel like they're a part of and that they can have an input in as well.”

 This story was reported on-air by a journalist and has been converted to this platform with the assistance of AI.
 Our editorial team verifies all reporting on all platforms for fairness and accuracy.